Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Molendinar has 22 active public transport stops, all of which are bus stops.
 These stops are served by five different routes that together facilitate 588 weekly passenger trips.
-The accessibility of these services is considered good, with residents on average being located 299 meters from the nearest stop.
+The accessibility of these services is rated as good, with residents on average located just 299 meters from the nearest stop.

-Each route operates an average of 84 trips per day, resulting in approximately 26 weekly trips per individual stop.
+On a daily basis, there are an average of 84 trips across all routes, which translates to approximately 26 weekly trips per individual stop.

 Frequently Asked Questions - Transport